- Home ›

 Fuel economy is rated at 22/34 city/highway mpg for the 2.5-liter mill; 25/37 mpg 1.6-liter unit; 22/33 mpg and 22/31 mpg for the 2.0-liter motor with FWD and AWD, respectively; and 23/37 for the 1.5 when fitted with a start/stop system.

-The Fusion is available in S, SE and Titanium, Platinum, and V6 Sport trim levels.
+The Fusion is available in S, SE, SEL, Titanium, and V6 Sport trim levels.

-The entry-level Fusion S, which is fitted exclusively with the 2.5-liter four-cylinder, comes standard with basic features like air-conditioning, a rear-view camera, power windows, mirrors and locks, an AM/FM/CD stereo with four speakers, cruise control, automatic headlamps, remote keyless entry, Ford's SYNC communications and entertainment system and 16-inch alloy wheels.
+Highlights from the list of standard features include air-conditioning, power windows, mirrors and locks, an AM/FM/CD stereo with four speakers, cruise control, automatic headlamps, remote keyless entry, Ford's SYNC communications and entertainment system and 16-inch alloy wheels.

 The fuel-saving Fusion Hybrid is powered by a 2.0-liter four-cylinder engine that runs on the economical Atkinson cycle and an AC synchronous electric motor linked to a lithium-ion battery pack.